fosslight/fosslight-guide-en/scanner/1_prechecker.md

 		 - **OS**: OS version with FOSSLight Prechecker running
 		 - **Python version**: Python ver.
 		 - **fosslight_prechecker version**: FOSSLight Prechecker ver.

+><details>
+><summary markdown="span" style="font-weight:bold">When calculating the number of files, excluded the following items</summary>
+>
+> - A file with no code in it
+> - Files defined in .gitignore
+> - Untracked files based on git repo
+> - Deliverables of FOSSLight
+> - Exclude path in sbom-info.yaml / oss-pkg-info.yaml
+> </details>
 </details>
 {::options parse_block_html="false" /}